phone scam fake

 Shipping costs?

 • We’ll give you 30% of your product if you promote us.
 This will end up in you thinking $20-30 off is a good deal and paying $10 for shipping.
-You’ll probably get a bad product and waste $40 on it.
+You’ll probably get a bad product and waste $10-20 on it.

 • The product is completely FREE.
 Just promote them.
 Seem like a good deal?
 It isn’t.
 The shipping cost will probably be $30 because they’ll say it’s expensive and customs, and all that.
-You think you’re getting a free premium product, but in reality, they send you a cheap product, get free promotion, and your $30.
+You think you’re getting a free premium product, but in reality, they send you a cheap product, get a free promotion, and your $30.
 Plus, this is assuming they even send you a product in the first place.

 You know what they say.